Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1F

 Memory Aid

-Real-World Application
+Real-World Example

 Line A: It's a geographic line roughly parallel to and south of the border between the US and Canada.
 This line is used to define frequency restrictions - stations north of Line A have different restrictions than stations south of Line A. This is what Line A is - a line south of the US-Canada border.

-FCC Part 97.303Key Concepts
+Reference: FCC Part 97.303

-Line A, Geographic description, US and Canada border, South of border
+Line A Geographic description US and Canada border South of border

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1F topic.